mitre/advmlthreatmatrix/pages/case-studies-page.md

 - Actor used malware sample from prevalent ransomware family as a start to create ‘mutant’ variants.
 - Actor uploaded ‘mutant’ samples to platform.
 - Several vendors started to classify the files as the ransomware family even though most of them won’t run.
-- These files could poiso n the ML model(s) used to identify and classify this ransomware family.
+- The ‘mutant‘ samples poison the dataset the ML model(s) use to identify and classify this ransomware family.

 <img src="/images/VirusTotal.png" width="450" height="150"/>